memoryleak47/memoryleak47.github.io/slotted-egraphs-demystified/README.md

 The problem now, is that two terms that are equal up to renaming can definitely still hash to different values.
 Think `hash("x+y") != hash("a+b")`, so we can't simply take the hashcons as before.
 In order to solve this issue, we are required to normalize our names in a sense that is compatible to hashing.

-For this, we rename all slots to numbers: we identify `$0` with the left-most-occurring variable, then `$1` for the next variable, etc.
+For this, we rename all variables to numbers: we identify `$0` with the left-most-occurring variable, then `$1` for the next variable, etc.
 In this sense, both `x+y` and `a+b` would get the output `$0 + $1`.
 We call this "nameless" representation the "shape" of an e-node or term.

 If we now populate our hashcons using these shapes, we will notice that both `x` and `y` will result in the shape `$0`, which means that we have to merge their e-classes.[^one-var-eclass]